headHUB/waveshare-2.13-epaper-hat/README.md

 # waveshare-2.13-epaper-hat
 E-paper RaspberryPi beside clock project with weather.

-So I cheaped out and bought the waveshare 2.13" epaper / eink hat for the RaspberryPi
+So I cheaped out and bought the waveshare 2.13" epaper / eink hat for the RaspberryPi, the kind thats $20 on ebay and 250x122 2.13 inch

 This was not a great idea and the screen is almost as immiture as I am and its a pain to get working,